grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Where does all the material for building come from?"

 "Mostly the cut it down on shore and then float it out.
 That is why everything is made of wood.
-I do think they sometimes pull sunken waterlogged trees up from the bottom though."
+I think they do sometimes pull sunken waterlogged trees up from the bottom though."

 The channel began to narrow, pushing the sea craft using it together.
 Hemi steered the _Prospect_ to take advantage of a path carved through the smaller craft by a huge oiler making its way slowly up the channel in front of them.
 On either side of the channel the structures raised on pylons above the water grew denser.
 In places there were masses of small thatched-roof huts, with walls made of thin rotting wood panels and the roofs of cut and dried shore grasses.
 There were dozens of huts clumped together, as if they gained strength to stand on their wobbling stilts by leaning against each other.
 Between the clumps ran narrow channels of dark water, in many places only passable by the smallest of the boats that traversed back and forth across Stilt City.
 Those narrow channels fed into slightly larger winding passages that let residents access homes that were buried deep in the dense clumps of development.

 Every so often the masses of huts were broken up by a large access channel running off the main channel.
-Around these access channels most of the commercial trade had risen up, which had led to the building of long docks and piers, more substantial warehouses, and larger building propped up on stilts.
+Around these access channels most of the commercial trade had risen up, which had led to the building of long docks and piers, more substantial warehouses, and larger buildings propped on stilts.
 The fancier buildings had paid the extra cost to ship out and install steel roofs.
 The big steel cargo and transport ships would make their way into these access channels and dock against the flimsy, leaning piers of crunching wood that barely seemed able to keep the big ships immobile -- and perhaps would not have at all if the waters were not so still.
 The cargo was unloaded onto these docks and from there moved off to its destination by local labor: either into the warehouses, onto another cargo ship, or dispersed around Stilt City -- sometimes up onto the mainland and ground-based logistical connections.

 [//]: # (### They hire Sir Trelew, the pilot)

-As they pushed their way slowly up the main channel and deeper and deeper into Stilt City, Percy became a little concerned.
+As they pushed their way slowly up the main channel and deeper into Stilt City, Percy became a little concerned.
 "Hemi, do you know how to find the fuckin' dock we are supposed to unload at in all this fuckin' mess?"

 "There is a system to the dock numbers," said Hemi.
 "I am fairly certain that we are moving in the right direction.
 However the system is complex and poorly maintained.
 We shall have to ask for some guidance at some point."

 Percy asked Cassandra to use the binoculars to scout out the hand-painted signs that indicated the dock numbers accessible from each access channel they passed, and report them to Hemi.
 The descending order of the dock numbers reassured Captain Percy somewhat, but she would have been much more satisfied with a quality chart of the many passages and byways of Stilt City.

 The open lane of the oiler in front of them made navigating much easier.
 The local boats generally tried to stay out of the way of the bigger ships knowing that the big ships were far less maneuverable and took much longer to stop.
 But a ship making its way up the channel still had a bit of a job clearing a path, whereas very few local boats would try to cut between two ships moving up the channel.

 One did though.
 A small dugout canoe, that moved very slowly into the lane between the oiler and the _Prospect_, at such a speed that there was no way it would make its way across the lane before the _Prospect_ was on top of the tiny craft.
 The man rowing the dug out kept pausing and raising one arm.
 At first Hemi thought he was trying to make sure the people guiding the _Prospect_ saw him, but then Hemi realized he was actually hailing them.
 Hemi called down to Bastian to reverse thrust and bring the _Prospect_ to a stop.
 The man in the canoe angled his tiny tree of a craft alongside the huge gray metal cylinder and bumped up against the _Prospect's_ hull.
-He deftly grabbed the handholds on the hull as they swept past and stepped one foot up onto a ring while holding his canoe still with the other.
-He looped a painter from the canoe around one of the step rings so it could not get away and then shimmied up the handholds to the deck.
+He deftly grabbed the handholds on the hull as they swept past and stepped one foot up onto a rung while holding his canoe still with the other.
+He looped a painter from the canoe around one of the step rungs so it could not get away and then shimmied up the handholds to the deck.

 "'Hoy there!
 Do you need a pilot?"
 He shouted up to the bridge of the sail as he continued to move towards them.
 "I can bring your sub marine in to where-the-fuck-ever.
 I know all the ways and docks around here.
 I can make sure you don't ground -- the water is very suddenly shallow in many places."

 Hemi waved him up the sail, and he climbed quickly and nimbly up and over the fairing to join them.
 He was a small, thin man.
-His pure-white shortly trimmed beard and hair stood out in stark contrast to the leathery skin all the older local residents developed after spending all their adult working years on the unshaded open water He was wearing an oddly fitted and assuredly ancient three-piece wool suit into which he was sweating profusely after climbing up the sail.
+His pure-white shortly trimmed beard and hair stood out in stark contrast to the leathery skin all the older local residents developed after spending all their adult working years on the unshaded open water.
+He was wearing an oddly fitted and assuredly ancient three-piece wool suit into which he was sweating profusely after climbing up the sail.

 "Name's Sir Trelew -- tee-ar-ee-loo, at least that's how most off-shore folks pronounce it."